Information For Health Professionals on

 If you are a health professional evaluating a patient for suspected MERS-CoV infection please contact the Minnesota Department of Health immediately at 651-201-5414.

 Ask patients with fever and respiratory or other acute infectious illness (ILI) whether they have recent travel to the Arabian Peninsula (Bahrain, Iraq, Iran, Israel, Jordan, Kuwait, Lebanon, Oman, Palestinian territories, Qatar, Saudi Arabia, Syria, the United Arab Emirates (UAE), and Yemen).
 Clinicians are reminded to consider MERS as a possible diagnosis when evaluating patients with acute respiratory illnesses, including pneumonia.

-At this time, no cases of human infection with MERS-CoV have been identified in the United States.
+At this time, no cases of human infection with MERS-CoV have been identified in Minnesota.

 - CDC Case Definitions: MERS Update

 Update, Case Definitions, and Guidance.
 Attention: Non-MDH link

 - Contact MDH to report suspect cases and to arrange testing prior to specimen submission.
 Providers should call MDH at 651-201-5414 or toll-free at 1-877-676-5414 to report suspect cases.